CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T003-SBS.md

 If you rather watch a video with step by step instructions, you can do that here [![Step by Step Video](https://img.youtube.com/vi/uvtSyui9l_I/0.jpg)](https://www.youtube.com/watch?v=uvtSyui9l_I)

-In this challenge you are going to setup a CI/CD pipeline in Azure DevOps that gets the sources from GitHub.
+In this challenge, you are going to set up a CI/CD pipeline in Azure DevOps that gets the sources from GitHub.
 The pipeline will have 1 deployment stage that deploys to the production environment.
-This has an manual approval gate.
+This has a manual approval gate.

 ## Disable GitHub Actions